spacelabdev/spacelab-react/DeveloperOnboarding.md

 2. Accessibility:

     - Write semantic html
-    - include alt attributes on all images
+    - Include alt attributes on all images
-    - include labels on all inputs
+    - Include labels on all inputs

 3. Performance:
     - Keep your code modular and resuable